FirstBank Stadium: Brick-and-iron

 After nearby Hawkins Field, Vanderbilt's baseball stadium, was constructed in a classic brick-and-iron style in 2002, Vanderbilt administrators began to look at giving Vanderbilt Stadium a similar flavor.
 They also began to consider the construction of a football facility in place of the present concourse and JumboTron in the north end zone.

 On July 24, 2007, Vanderbilt officials announced they were in the preliminary stages of a stadium renovation plan, with financing, design concept, and date of completion yet to be determined.

-Nine months later, on May 20, 2008, Vice Chancellor David Williams II announced, in a McGugin Center press conference, that the university was beginning a five-phased, multimillion-dollar program of renovations to Vanderbilt athletics facilities, including extensive renovations and additions to FirstBank Stadium.
+Nine months later, on May 20, 2008, Vice Chancellor David Williams II announced, in a McGugin Center press conference, that the university was beginning a five-phased, multimillion-dollar program of renovations to Vanderbilt athletics facilities, including extensive renovations and additions to Vanderbilt Stadium.

-Under the plan announced by Williams, FirstBank Stadium was modified (in the first four phases) as follows:
+Under the plan announced by Williams, Vanderbilt Stadium was modified (in the first four phases) as follows:

 On February 6, 2012, Williams announced Vanderbilt would be adding new FieldTurf and a new JumboTron.
 A large berm was constructed in the open end of FirstBank Stadium as a place for fans to watch games starting fall 2012.
 The project, in addition to other renovations, began after the Black & Gold scrimmage on April 14, 2012.

-With only 500 seats available, the hillside is a first-come, first-served area in terms of picking a spot to sit.
-The berm does not reach the permanent seating on the sidelines to leave space in the corners of the end zone for fans to enter.
+With only 500 seats available, the hillside was a first-come, first-served area in terms of picking a spot to sit.
+The berm did not reach the permanent seating on the sidelines to leave space in the corners of the end zone for fans to enter.

 The fourth major project set for the stadium was improved lighting.
 Renovations were also completed at McGugin Center, with new meeting rooms and Olympic sport locker rooms built.
 The work was completed in the summer of 2014.

 Since the 2007 season, midshipmen of the Vanderbilt Naval ROTC sound a foghorn, nicknamed "The Admiral", whenever the Commodores take the field, as well as after every score and win.
 It is also sounded at intervals prior to the scheduled kickoff to encourage fans to go ahead and enter the stadium.
 After wins the Commodores raise a victory flag sporting the "Star V" emblem.